 Thirty-four borings have been completed since 2016, providing data on conditions up to 120 ft below grade.
 These borings have revealed the rock types of Austin Chalk (limestone) and Barnett Shale (shale).
 Upon completion of soil and rock testing, additional evaluations will be performed to help DART determine the most appropriate method(s) to construct the tunnel, stations, and station access portals.

 The project budget is $1.7 billion and includes 1.3 miles of alignment below grade (2 miles total) and three underground stations (four total).

 In March 2021, Dallas City Council unanimously approved a resolution supporting the project.
 DART announced in October 2020 that the design had reached the 30 percent stage and that a Final Environmental Impact Statement was being prepared.

 The Harris County Flood Control District is entering the second phase of a study to explore the feasibility of building deep tunnels to divert storm water to prevent flooding.
 The district signed a $2.5 million contract with Black & Veatch to study the size and effectiveness of tunnels at various locations in the county, as well as funding sources.
 The district got a $2.5 billion flood bond approved last summer.

 According to the communityimpact.com, early estimates indicate that it would cost about $1.5 billion to build 10 miles of 40- to 50-ft tunnel.
-Phase 2 was expected to begin in mid-May and last about one year.
 The next phase would include preliminary engineering, which would take approximately 12-18 months.

 West Seattle and Ballard Link Extensions